peachey2k2/GodotSTG/README.md

 -  A way to add your custom bullets
 -  Performance improvements that allow thousands of bullets with little overhead
 -  Tons of signals to adapt the plugin into any workflow
--  A way to play individual spells (not yet implemented)
 -  Manupulate player and enemy positions (not yet implemented)

 # How to use